 I’m not surprised I missed it as my body was failing.
 I had no energy my stomach was churning and all my joints ached and my head was somewhere else, not at the scalpers in case you were wondering.

-Indian Immigration and customs was a breeze.
+Indian Immigration and customs were a breeze.
 I had a bit more difficulty in Immigration in Nepal.